 Many males may have concerns about the size or appearance of their penis from time to time.
-People may also wonder how much genetics affects penis size.
-We address these and other factors that play a role in determining penis size here.
+People may wonder if penis size is genetic.
+We address whether this, and any other factors, play a role in determining penis size.

 While it is true that people can consider penis size to be a genetic trait, many other factors impact penis size.
 These factors include hormones, nutrition, and diet.